-+H-850-006 Drone Video (SF TBA)-Exhibit must demonstrate how

-the drone interacts with the outside world.
++H-850-006 Drone Video (SF TBA)-Exhibit must demonstrate how the drone interacts with the outside world.
 Examples include: field scouting, surveying damage from natural disasters, drones used in commercial applications and settings, and drones used for structural engineering.
 Video should not exceed 5 minutes.
-Videos selected for State Fair should be submitted to Amy Timmerman at atimmerman2@unl.edu by August 15th, 2022.
-Videos should also be uploaded to a video streaming application and exhibitors must provide a hard copy QR code for viewing.
+Videos should be submitted to https://go.unl.edu/2023nesfset by August 15, 2023, or be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors are encouraged to test their codes or links on several devices to check appropriate permissions.